How Much DNA Do You Share with Your Relatives?

 All labs aren’t created equal.
 You need to check the accreditation of any laboratory you’re considering.

 DNA testing involves far more than technique and instrumentation.
 It requires the experience and expertise of qualified scientists, careful laboratory protocols, and client-service professionals who understand the unique needs of each client.
-Our lab has held AABB accreditation since 2015.
+Our lab partner has held AABB accreditation since 2015.
 It also hold accreditation and certifications from governing bodies such as AABB, A2LA, ISO 17025, ISO 9001, MoJ (UK), and ILAC.

 3. “I can’t order a paternity test because the potential father lives hundreds of miles away from me.”